 The FTC Established Advertising Substantiation Rules

-It’s true: advertising execs are often thought of as masters of prevarication.
-But in reality, advertisers are legally bound to tell the truth.
-In 1971, the Federal Trade Commission issued an edict that declared “unfair or deceptive practices in commerce” illegal.
-Simply put, substantiation rules safeguard consumers against false advertising.
+It’s true: advertising execs may be considered masters of prevarication.
+But in reality, advertisers are legally bound to the truth.
+In 1971, the Federal Trade Commission issued an edict outlawing “unfair or deceptive practices in commerce,” to safeguard consumers against false advertising.

 You Must Be Able To “Back Up” Every Marketing Claim You Make